IBM-Cloud/openwhisk-visionapp/README.md

 1. Set the value of the constant **CloudantUrl** to the Cloudant service credentials url.

 1. Set the value of the constants **WhiskAppKey** and **WhiskAppSecret** to your OpenWhisk credentials.
-You can retrieve them from the [iOS SDK configuration page](https://console.ng.bluemix.net/openwhisk/learn/ios-sdk) or you can retrieve the key and secret with the following CLI command:
+You can retrieve them from the [iOS SDK configuration page](https://console.bluemix.net/openwhisk/learn/ios-sdk) or you can retrieve the key and secret with the following CLI command:

   ```
-  wsk property get --auth
+  ibmcloud cloud-functions property get --auth
   ```

   ```